EnterpriseDB/repmgr/README.md

 `repmgr` is developed and tested on Linux and OS X, but should work on any UNIX-like system supported by PostgreSQL itself.

-`repmgr 4` supports PostgreSQL from version 9.5.
-If you need to using `repmgr` on earlier versions of PostgreSQL 9.3 or 9.4, please use `repmgr 3.3`.
+`repmgr 4` supports PostgreSQL from version 9.3.

 If upgrading from `repmgr 3`, please see the separate upgrade guide `doc/upgrading-from-repmgr3.md`.